John III of Sweden: Alone at last

 Even John's newfound friendship with his brother Charles soon cooled, however, and for the last few months of his life John was completely alone.
 In the spring of 1592, he fell ill with a fever that made him very anxious.
 He hoped to get better by moving to a pleasure garden he had built on Skeppsholmen, where he thought the air was healthier than in the city.
 But there was no improvement, and in high summer the condition worsened.

 Tomb effigy of John III, by Willem van den Blocke, in Uppsala Cathedral.

 John died in Stockholm on 17 November 1592, leaving his kingdom weakened by external and internal strife, in disorder and neglect, and for the immediate future threatened by the greatest dangers.
 John III is buried in Uppsala Cathedral.

-As king, John was oriented towards the Baltic, aiming to take control of the rich trade on Russia.
+As king, John was oriented towards the Baltic, aiming to take control of the rich trade routes wth Russia.
 After ending the Seven Years' War in 1570 and making peace with Denmark and Lübeck, he went to war with Russia.
 This war lasted with varying intensity until 1595.
 The capture of Narva in 1581 was his greatest military success.

 Church policy

-John's relations with the Church were initially good, although Archbishop Laurentius Petri hesitated for a long time before sanctioning the rebellion.
+John's relations with the Church were initially good, although Archbishop Laurentius Petri hesitated for a long time before sanctioning John's rebellion.
 In domestic politics, John showed clear Catholic sympathies inspired by his Polish wife, a fact that created friction with the Swedish clergy and nobility.
 However, the Archbishop soon had his new Church Order ratified, which he had already drawn up in outline during the reign of King Gustav, but had not obtained his approval.
 This Church Order emphasized continuity with older traditions.
 It also restored the medieval ecclesiastical organization, with essentially the same dioceses.
 In 1575, he gave his permission for the remaining Catholic convents in Sweden to start receiving novices again.

 All of this can be seen as an expression of the mediating theology that John was strongly influenced by, aimed at reducing the contradictions between the various rival faiths that were tearing Europe apart at the time.
 However, John himself was a learned follower of the mediating theologian George Cassander.
 He sought reconciliation between Rome and Wittenberg on the basis of the consensus of the first five centuries of Christianity (consensus quinquesaecularis).

-John was far from alone in listening to this message; both the Polish king Sigismund II Augustus and the emperors Ferdinand I and Maximilian II, who had multiple faiths in their empires, were also sensitive to it.
+John was far from alone in listening to this message; both the Polish King Sigismund II Augustus and the Emperors Ferdinand I and Maximilian II, who had multiple faiths in their empires, were also sensitive to it.
 John approved the publication of the Lutheran Swedish Church Order of Archbishop Laurentius Petri in 1571 but also got the church to approve an addendum to the church order in 1575, Nova ordinantia ecclesiastica that displayed a return to patristic sources.